sateeshfrnd/Git-Gerrit/git-terminologies.md

 #### Staging Area / Staging Index / Index
 A file in the Git directory that stores information about what will go into your next commit.
 You can think of the **staging area** as a prep table where Git will take the next commit.
 Files on the Staging Index are poised to be added to the repository.

+#### Staging, Staged and Unstage
+The act of moving a file from the Working Directory to the Staging Index is called **"staging"**.
+If a file has been moved, then it has been **"staged"**.
+Moving a file from the Staging Index back to the Working Directory will be **unstage** the file.

 #### SHA
 A **SHA** is basically an ID number for each commit.
 Here's what a commit's SHA might look like: *e2adf8ae3e2e4ed40add75cc44cf9d0a869afeb6*.